heimojuh/heimojuh.github.com/_posts/2013-11-29-we-dont-work-with-our-hands.md

 However, I can't really say I'm surprised that when the subject starts steering towards the actual transition on the model to the right (thus: Rightshifing) the discussion gets toned down a little.

 There's **demand** for something tangible.
-We start to be desperate on something that's... mechanic.
-That we can install on our system to steer us to right path.
+We start to be desperate for something that's... mechanic.
+Something that we can install on our system to steer onto right path.
 Shit, we might even want to give a dollar to someone who asks us how we feel and what we should **do** to get better, and we might pay the dollar to the darling and think we're fine.
 We're fine, since we **do**.
 But we ain't fine, because we **ain't**.

 We need to **be**.